LLNL/axom/src/docs/sphinx/web_main/index.rst

 .. note:: This page is under heavy construction.

-**This web page is the main place to find information about Axom.**

 Axom is a project in WCI/WSC that is funded by ECP/ATDM.
 Its principal goal is to provide a collection of robust and flexible software components that serve as building blocks for LLNL simulation tools.
 The